About Prostate Cancer

 Put simply, prostatitis hurts.
 This painful condition—an inflamed, swollen, and tender prostate—can be caused by a bacterial infection or other factors.

 The National Center for Health Statistics estimates that about 25% of all men who see a doctor for urological problems have symptoms of prostatitis.
 An estimated half of all men will experience some of these symptoms during their lifetime.
 Prostatitis is the most common cause of urinary tract infections in men.
-In fact, American men make about two million trips to the doctor each year seeking help for the symptoms of prostatitis or other irritative prostatic conditions.
+In fact, U.S. men make about two million trips to the doctor each year seeking help for the symptoms of prostatitis or other irritative prostatic conditions.

 The major complaint in men with prostatitis is pain in the perineum (the area between the rectum and the testicles).
 They may also experience aches, pain in the joints or muscles and lower back, blood in the urine, pain or burning during urination, and painful ejaculation.